sublime-treesitter/TreeSitter/README.md

-# Sublime Tree-sitter
+# Sublime TreeSitter

 The `TreeSitter` plugin provides Sublime Text plugins with a performant and flexible interface to [Tree-sitter](https://tree-sitter.github.io/tree-sitter/).

 ## Why Tree-sitter

 Tree-sitter builds a parse tree for text in any buffer, fast enough to update the tree after every keystroke.
 The `TreeSitter` plugin provides everything you need to build Sublime Text plugins for "structural" editing, selection, navigation, code folding, code maps… See e.g. https://zed.dev/blog/syntax-aware-editing for ideas.

 ## Overview